antoniovazquezblanco/Bluetooth-Controllers-Reversing/README.md

 - Map Bluetooth dongles to Bluetooth chip controllers to facilitate purchase decissions.
 - Map vendor commands available for each chip, to get advanced functionalities.

+If you want to contribute to this documentation and do not know how to, checkout the [Guide](Guide/README.md)

 ## Dongles

 | Device                                                       | VID    | PID    | Ant | SMA | Chip                                             |